blankliu/adding-gerrit-reviewer/README.md

 ### How It Works
 To add reviewers for a Gerrit change, two things must be figured out.
-- To which project the change belongs
+- Which project the change belongs to
-- To which branch the change is uploaded
+- Which branch the change is uploaded to

 And as an extension, file contained in a Gerrit change could be used as a criterion to decide what files must be reviewed by who.